About the establishment of the Climate Change Commission. The registration of interest process for Climate Change Commission roles has now closed.

 Establishing the commission

-The Climate Change Response (Zero Carbon) Amendment Bill provides a framework for reducing emissions by 2050 and achieving a climate resilient future.
+The Climate Change Response (Zero Carbon) Amendment Bill (the bill) provides a framework for reducing emissions by 2050 and achieving a climate resilient future.
 This includes the establishment of an independent Climate Change Commission.
 The bill is currently going through the parliamentary process [New Zealand Parliament Pāramata Aotearoa website].
 It is expected to be enacted by the end of 2019.
 The commission would be operational shortly afterwards.

 In preparation for the anticipated passing of the bill, MfE has set up an establishment team to do preparatory work so the commission can be operating as soon as possible after the bill is passed.

 Cabinet agreed that the work of the establishment team include, but not be limited to:

 - undertaking the appointment process to identify a list of potential candidates for the commission members

 - initiating the process for appointing the chief executive – so the commission can consider candidates and make an appointment immediately on taking office